 Oregon State University

 Looking for the best computer science schools in the world?
 Try Oregon State University.
 No matter the world location, students can take computer science classes from Oregon State University and receive the same diploma as students on campus.
 OSU’s online CS degree is a bit different because it requires you to have a bachelor’s degree before you begin.
 This allows students to take classes that will merge computer science skills with a previous bachelor’s degree; this opens up career opportunities.
 It also means no electives are required.
 Graduation speed is flexible, so you can graduate in as fast as one year or take as long as four.
+If you don’t already have a bachelor’s degree, Oregon State University also delivers a full Bachelor’s of Science in Computer Science degree 100% online.

 Old Dominion University